d8x/rajca.dev/content/about.md

 Hello, my name is Damian Rajca.
 Welcome on my personal web page!
 I'm software engineer with a passion to know how things work.

-Education
+:school: Education
 ---
-Technical university of Wroclaw
+Technical university of Wroclaw,
 Department of IT and Management.
-Computer Science - Master's degree
+* Computer Science - Master's degree

 Technical university of Czestochowa,
 Department of mechanical engineering and computer science.
-Computer Science,
-specialization: systems and networks
+* Computer Science - specialization: systems and networks

-Languages
+:speech_balloon: Languages
 ---
 * Polish: native
 * English: advanced